KimDan1111/air-quality-clustering-ml/README.md

 - Seaborn
 - SciPy

-## Project Structure
+## Development Environment
-The project currently contains a Jupyter Notebook implementing all clustering workflows, along with dataset and results generated during analysis.
+The project was developed using Google Colab for experimentation and implementation of machine learning workflows.

 ## Results